deanturpin/Theresaurus/readme.md

 - In your repo settings: select "master" branch as the source in the GitHub Pages section
 - View it on your github.io

+## Linguistic observations

+Theresa May's Brexit speech and the Conservative manifesto both have the lowest unique word counts of anything I've tested.
+Contrasting with Pie's rant, does the count decrease the more something is finessed?